KaranAulakh/ChessApp/README.md

 ## Running the Backend Server
 Perform these steps if running for the first time
-- Make sure you have python3 and Pipenv installed
+- Make sure you have python3 and pipenv installed
 - Create a virtual enviornment (alternatively you can use homebrew to install system-wide)
   - ```python3 -m venv venv```
 - Activate the virtual enviornment